Artwork by Karen Fox Tarlton

 "Twenty's the new newborn, I gather," you said, but she was gone.

 Birthdays never mattered before.
 Before, everything seemed to be getting better, like a dramatic TV movie with a fair ending.
 If you look back at 33, you see yourself on the rig, with more hair in front, a nice-looking, overgrown guy with a shit job; at 35, you see the start of a gut, but you also see Gail and your infant son waiting for you at home; you see yourself managing the hotel restaurant—how Gail and you felt rich.
-For you, personally, 40 should have meant doing things like starting Ned to preschool, starting him on reading, if he wanted—not living in a cell on wheels that smells chronically of cat piss.
+For you, personally, 40 should have meant doing things like starting Ned to preschool, starting him on reading, if he wanted—not living in a cell on wheels smelling chronically of cat piss.

 Move.
 Shave your big face.
 Go all out and slap it with cologne.
 Wear the white shirt Ricky brought over wrapped in cellophane.
 Clean jeans for pants, fine: he said so.